MicrosoftDocs/cpp-docs/docs/c-runtime-library/environ-wenviron.md

                                       // putenv("env_var_z=string2")
 ```

-In the notation used for this example, the character strings are not C string literals; rather, they are placeholders that represent Unicode environment string literals in the `_wputenv` call and multibyte environment strings in the `putenv` call.
-The character placeholders '`x`' and '`y`' in the two distinct Unicode environment strings do not map uniquely to characters in the current MBCS.
+In the notation used for this example, the character strings aren't C string literals; rather, they're placeholders that represent Unicode environment string literals in the `_wputenv` call and multibyte environment strings in the `putenv` call.
+The character placeholders '`x`' and '`y`' in the two distinct Unicode environment strings don't map uniquely to characters in the current MBCS.
 Instead, both map to some MBCS character '`z`' that is the default result of the attempt to convert the strings.

 Thus, in the multibyte environment, the value of "`env_var_z`" after the first implicit call to `putenv` would be "`string1`", but this value would be overwritten on the second implicit call to `putenv`, when the value of "`env_var_z`" is set to "`string2`".
 The Unicode environment (in `_wenviron`) and the multibyte environment (in `_environ`) would therefore differ following this series of calls.